adobebc/web-apps-sdk/APIs/web-apps/list-web-apps.md

 	* `items` - points to the sub-api that lists all webapp items for a webapp
 	* `fields` - points to the api that allows management of the custom fields
 	* `previewUrl` - link to see the webapp in the site front-end.
 Composed from the site default domain and the slug
-	* `locationCountries` - if location is enabled for the webapp, a link to get the list of countries allowed for location.
+	* `countries` - if location is enabled for the webapp, a link to get the list of countries allowed for location.

 ### Examples